 To facilitate testing for the impact of employment protection on productivity while controlling for the impacts of the technology and capital and labour inputs, we employ a cross-country panel regression framework.

-Our estimating equation, in its dynamic specification, equation (4) in the Appendix, has labour productivity as dependent variable, which is a function of the one-period lagged labour productivity, capital-labour ratio change and a vector of control variables capturing effects of total factor productivity (TFP) determinants such as firm and industry characteristics as well as the country’s institutional and regulatory environment.
+Our estimating equation, in its dynamic specification, equation (4) in the Appendix, has labour productivity as its dependent variable, which is a function of the one-period lagged labour productivity, capital-labour ratio change and a vector of control variables capturing effects of total factor productivity (TFP) determinants such as firm and industry characteristics as well as the country’s institutional and regulatory environment.
 Candidates for control variables, besides the standard age and size of the firm, include work force skill levels (measured as cost per employee), institutional measures (country dummies and/or indicators for employment protection), industry effects (2-digit NACE) and time dummies to capture business cycle effects.
 Summary statistics and definition of all the regression variables are reported in Table 2.
 The impact of these variables is discussed in the next section in the context of the panel regression results as in the focus of the discussion are the employment protection effects.

 Table 2 here